amateusz/docker-openvpn-monitor/README.md

 Now OpenVPN Monitor should be accessible via http://127.0.0.1:80.

 *Note that for the `logo.jpg` to be readable, you need to bind-mount it or pass an URL instead.
-Also, the datetime format needs to be escaped as shown above (suing two %).*
+Also, the datetime format needs to be escaped as shown above (using two %).*

 ## Supported Docker versions